verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 ## Multicluster and Hybrid Traffic
 Some Verrazzano components have mixed traffic across the aforementioned categories and traffic directions.
 Those components are the Verrazzano agent, Verrazzano API proxy, the OIDC proxy, Prometheus, and WebLogic.
-Some of this information is also discussed in other sections of the document, but summarized here.
+Some of this information is described in other sections of the document, but summarized here.

 #### Multicluster Egress
 The following tables shows Verrazzano system components that initiate requests between the admin and managed clusters.